-Another thing you can do as a preventative measure, which we will discuss in-depth later on, is to tighten both your wifi’s and email’s security by regularly updating your passwords and using virus scanning software.
+Another thing you can do as a preventative measure (which we will discuss in depth later on) is to tighten both your Wi-Fi and email security by regularly updating your passwords and using virus-scanning software.

 6. Mail Block – Relay Access Denied

-This happens when the server rejects the sender’s email address.
-As in, you are entering the “From” address but you are using your ISP’s mail server instead of Google’s.
+This error happens when the server rejects the sender’s email address.
+As in, you are entering the “From” address but using your ISP’s mail server instead of Google’s.

-The most common reason why this error occurs is that you (the sender) did not authenticate your outgoing mail server because of some misconfigurations.
+The most common reason why this error occurs is that you (the sender) did not authenticate your outgoing mail server because of some misconfiguration.

 7. Permanent Failures

-The 500 error means that something is wrong on the mail server and it will not accept the delivery of your email.
-But despite being called permanent failures, these kinds of bounce backs still have solutions as it may just be a technical misunderstanding or a simple case of human error.
+The “500 error” means that something is wrong with the mail server, and it will not accept the delivery of your email.
+However, these kinds of bounce backs still have solutions, despite being called permanent failures, as it may be a technical misunderstanding or a simple case of human error.

 Is email deliverability causing you a headache?
 Turn things around.
 InboxAlly can help you get back on track!
-Find out how.
+Click here to find out.

 1. Read the Bounce Message First

-In order for you to troubleshoot an email bounce, the first thing that you have to do is to read the error message first.
-This will give you a clear view of why your email was blocked, such as the mail servers are not responding or a certain recipient’s email address does not exist.
+For you to troubleshoot bounced emails, the first thing that you have to do is to read the error message first.
+Doing so will give you a clear view of why they blocked your email, such as the mail servers are not responding or a particular recipient’s email address does not exist.

-If the bounce-back message is easy to solve, then simply correct the issue that it highlights.
-Now if the bounceback message is a little bit challenging for you to interpret, it’s likely because of spam-like content.
+If the bounce-back message is easy to solve, then correct the issue that it highlights.
+Now, if the message is a bit challenging for you to interpret, it’s likely because of spam-like content.

 2. Check for Common Types of Mistakes

-Your emails bouncing may not really have to do with the receiving server, but just common types of mistakes, like a typo.
+Your emails bouncing may not have anything to do with the receiving server but common mistakes, like a typo.

-If you typed something incorrectly, the remote mail transfer agent (MTA) that mail servers use will send you a bounceback message with an error code explaining why it did not deliver your email.
+If you mistyped something, the remote Mail Transfer Agent (MTA) that mail servers use will send you a bounceback message with an error code explaining why it did not deliver your email.

-We’ve already mentioned this earlier and we’ll highlight it again, do check for spelling errors, dots at the end of the email address, space before and after the “@,” and quotation marks.
+We’ve already mentioned this earlier, but we’ll highlight it again: Do check for spelling errors, dots at the end of the email address, space before and after the “@,” and quotation marks.

-If a certain email address repeatedly bounces, it could mean that the recipient’s server is gone for good.
+In addition, if a specific email address repeatedly bounces, it could mean that the recipient’s server is gone for good.

 3. Protect Your List

-When it comes to email bounce rate, your email list should be given a high priority.
-The first rule is to grow your list through lead generation and gather them organically through paid search, point of sale interactions, opt-in forms on your website, etc.
+The first rule is to grow your list through lead generation and gather them organically through paid search, point-of-sale interactions, and opt-in forms on your website.

-After gathering these emails, put in an effort to clean and protect your list.
-And even if you bought an email list, ensure that you run it through an email list cleaning service to avoid spam trap emails and may cause you to have a problem with the remote mail server.
+After gathering these emails, put them to clean and protect your email list.
+And even if you bought a list, ensure that you run it through an email list cleaning service to avoid spam trap emails.
+These traps may cause you to have a problem with the remote mail server.

-Your sending practices play an important role in the number of emails that successfully land in your recipient’s mailbox on time.
+Your sending practices play an essential role in the number of emails that successfully land in your recipient’s mailbox on time.

-The “sending practices” cover everything from content structure to the email list, and sending frequency.
-That’s why we suggest you stick to a consistent mailing schedule.
+In addition, the “sending practices” cover everything from content structure to the email list and sending frequency.
+Therefore, we suggest you stick to a consistent mailing schedule.

-By sending email on a schedule or based on the engagement patterns of your recipients, you will have a clear roadmap for your email marketing campaign and your emails are expected by both the mail servers and the customers.
+Sending emails on a schedule or based on the engagement patterns of your recipients will let you have a clear roadmap for your email marketing campaign.
+And both mail servers and customers will expect your emails.

 This simple change can go to great lengths in reducing your email bounce rate.